hiromaily/actix-web-example/README.md

 - [x] Connecting to Database using sea-orm
 - [x] Create repositories for PostgreSQL users implementation
 - [ ] Create repositories for PostgreSQL todos implementation
-- [ ] Hash password before inserting, searching
+- [x] Hash implementation and hash password before inserting, searching
 - [ ] Create repositories for on memory implementation
 - [ ] JWT
 - [ ] Create handlers for html response